LucNaterop/inclino/README.md

 # Usage (Windows)

-Download this repo by pressing the green button "Clone or Download" above.
-Select "Download Zip".
+Download [inclino.exe](https://www.dl.dropboxusercontent.com/s/u19pco0bwyio1qn/inclino.exe) and save it for example on your desktop.

 Run `inclino.exe`.
 It might take 20-30 seconds before the script runs in the command line.

 It will ask for a file `example.csv` which is a csv file containing inclination measurement series as columns, just as can be seen in `example.csv`.
+Make sure that the csv files are in the same folder as `inclino.exe`.

 The script will ask for a bunch of parameters which are defined in the figure below.
 It will then go on to compute A(t) and save resulting graphs in the working directory.

 ![Inclino Parameter Definition Sketch](parameter_definitions.png)